rajhraval/My100DaysOfSwift/Project 19 - Javascript Injection/Project19.md

 - Adding a UITextView to write Javascript code and run it on the Extension
 - Fixing the keyboard scroll with the help of Notification Center

+**Project 19 - Day Three - Day 69 of 100DaysOfSwift**

+>  Through determination and self-focus and discipline, you can accomplish anything. - Kimberly Guilfoyle

+Today I completed the challenges:

+- Adding a UIAlertController to select prewritten scripts
+- Using UserDefaults to save URL
+- Adding a Table View to save own script